 But Is It Healthy?

 Perhaps one of the most controversial aspects of attachment parenting, at least in terms of safety, is co-sleeping.

-In 1999, a report titled “Hazards Associated with Children Placed in Adult Beds” was circulated.
+In 1999, a report titled “” was circulated.
 The report detailed research that seemed to indicate an increase in infant deaths when co-sleeping was practiced.
 As a result, a nationwide campaign began to keep children under 2 out of adult beds.

 More recent research shows that bed sharing is still associated with a higher risk of SIDs, but that the key is to implement safe co-sleeping practices.
 If you like the idea of co-sleeping, but want to ensure that your child is safe and healthy, try room sharing instead.
 You can keep the crib or bassinet within arm’s reach so you’re still able to provide all the same love and contact.

 For some families, co-sleeping or room sharing can feel like a necessity and the one way to get the sleep you all so desperately need.
 For others, mine included, it just seems like a recipe for restless nights.

 If you are going to practice co-sleeping, the number one most important thing to remember is to follow safe co-sleeping recommendations.